-Medical case management is a voluntary program to help You identify and coordinate covered services.
+Medical case management is a voluntary program to help You identify and coordinate covered services under The Empire Plan Benefits Management Program when Your primary coverage is The Empire Plan.

 Some catastrophic or complex cases, such as head injuries, neonatal (newborn) complications or certain chronic conditions may require extended care.
 If You or a member of Your family requires this type of care, You may be faced with many decisions about treatment plans and facilities.
 The Benefits Management Program can provide information that may help You make the best choices for Yourself and Your covered dependents.